letsmake-uk/dharma-school/_posts/2015-05-21-week-4-servos_in_depth.md

 title: Week 4 - Servos in depth
 ---

 Last week, we gave you an introduction to the wonderful world of servos.
-Our versatile little friends are used in hundreds of different ways, from robot arms, legs and steering to the regulators and switches keep power plants from blowing up!
+Our versatile little friends are used in hundreds of different ways, from robot arms, legs and steering to the regulators and switches keeping power plants from blowing up!

 Here's a reminder of the important details: